Caladrius Biosciences Inc. (CLBS)'s Financial Results Comparing With Puma Biotechnology Inc. (NASDAQ:PBYI) | New Business Observer

 Institutional & Insider Ownership

-The shares of both Caladrius Biosciences Inc. and Puma Biotechnology Inc. are owned by institutional investors at 7.2% and 0% respectively.
-Insiders held roughly 3.9% of Caladrius Biosciences Inc.’s shares.
-Competitively, Puma Biotechnology Inc. has 11.2% of it’s share held by insiders.
+Institutional investors owned 7.2% of Caladrius Biosciences Inc. shares and 0% of Puma Biotechnology Inc. shares.
+About 3.9% of Caladrius Biosciences Inc.’s share are owned by insiders.
+Comparatively, Puma Biotechnology Inc. has 11.2% of it’s share owned by insiders.

 Performance